-Develop Excel Automation Add-ins (user-defined functions)
+Develop Excel Automation Add-ins n Delphi

 Add-in Express™

-for Microsoft® Office and CodeGear® VCL
+for Microsoft® Office and Delphi® VCL

-Add-in Express Home > Add-in Express for Office and VCL > Online Guide > Excel Automation add-ins
+Add-in Express Home > Add-in Express for Office and Delphi VCL > Online Guide > Excel Automation add-ins

 Excel Automation add-ins in Delphi